boltops-tools/terraspace-docs/_docs/tfvars/lookups.md

 It is strongly recommended to **not** define tfvars in `app/modules/*/tfvars`.
 This is because modules should be reusable.

-Remember modules and like "functions" and tfvars are like "parameters" passed to them.
+Remember modules are like "functions" and tfvars are like "parameters" passed to them.
 Putting the tfvars files within the same module directory would be akin to hard coding parameters.

 ## Why tfvars in Stacks?